-It was then a flurry of "Jonesy can we use this, can I try this?"
-"That didn't work now what do you think we should do next guys?" and a whole lot of "It works!".
-I haven't see them this excited yet. they pleaded with me to bring them back for double block.
-"Jones we really have to try and make a better power glove, I have so many ideas."
+It was then a flurry of "Jonesy, can we use this, can I try this?"
+"That didn't work.
+Now what do you think we should do next guys?" and a whole lot of "It works!".
+I haven't see them this excited before.
+They pleaded with me to bring them back for double block.
+"Jones, we really have to try and make a better power glove.
+I have so many ideas."
 I thanked them for trying out the teacher portion and, to be honest, got worried I had made it too easy.

 I underestimated the life long learner in my colleagues.
 They stepped up huge.
 They jumped in, even with their trepidation.
-They asked questions they made mistakes, and had some technology glitches that they just worked through.
+They asked questions.
+They made mistakes and had some technology glitches that they just worked through.
 It was possibly the best experience observing teachers I have ever had.
 I got to see teachers be students and then reflect on that for their teaching.
 I was honestly in awe of their resilience with a very new situation.
 I hope every student watches the video so they can see that teachers model learning, that they themselves are still learning.

 The tension left the room and all I could see was concentration, laughing and fun.
 Just fun!
 I want to be in the mix next time.
 I feel really fortunate to have watched all of this but at the same time wished I could have just been one of the kids.